-To have your organization included in the LGBT Center’s resources directory submit a paragraph describing the organization and services or resources it provides.
+To have your organization or resource included in the LGBT Center’s resources directory submit a paragraph describing the organization and services or resources it provides.
 LGBT Center staff will review submissions for relevance.

 For information or submission, contact email@example.com.

 As an umbrella organization and voice for bisexual people, BiNet USA facilitates the development of bisexual communities, promotes bisexual visibility, advocates for bisexual community interests, and collects and distributes educational information regarding bisexuality.
 To accomplish these goals, BiNet USA helps facilitate the development and growth of bisexual organizations and individuals across the United States, and encourages participation and organizing on local, regional and national levels.
 BiNetUSA publishes news, essays and editorials by and for America's bisexual community on its blog.

 The Bisexual Resource Center envisions a world where love is celebrated, regardless of sexual orientation or gender expression.
 Because bisexuals today are still misunderstood, marginalized and discriminated against, the BRC is committed to providing support to the bisexual community and raising public awareness about bisexuality and bisexual people.